 UK Opera Theatre is part of the UK School of Music at the UK College of Fine Arts.
-The school has garnered a national reputation for high-caliber education in opera, choral and instrumental music performance, as well as music education, composition, theory and music history.
+The school has garnered a national reputation for high-caliber education in opera, choral and instrumental music performance, as well as music education, music therapy, composition, theory and music history.

 UK is the University for Kentucky.
 At UK, we are educating more students, treating more patients with complex illnesses and conducting more research and service than at any time in our 150-year history.
 To read more about the UK story and how you can support continued investment in your university and the Commonwealth, go to: uky.edu/uk4ky. #uk4ky #seeblue